error-try-again/ChatFIFO/README.md

 # ChatGPT FIFO daemon
 FIFO daemon for integrating revChatGPT plugin with Linux systems written in python

+## Why?
+I was looking for a way to glue various chatbot implementations to Linux services & various Rust projects.
+I built 3-ish implementations, and this was my favourite for its simplicity.

 ## Quickstart
 ## Step 1: Generate an API key